cal-itp/data-infra/docs/transit_database/transitdatabase.md

 # Transit Database (Airtable)

 The Cal-ITP Airtable Transit Database stores key relationships about how transit services are organized and operated in California as well as how well they are performing.
-See Evan or post in the `#airtable-data` Slack channel to get a link and gain access.
+See Evan or post in the `#data-airtable` Slack channel to get a link and gain access.

 Important Airtable documentation is maintained elsewhere: